DandreOpperman/News-API/README.md

 - jest sorted
 - supertest

-5. initialise the database by running `npm run setup-db`
+5. initialise the database by running `npm run setup-dbs`

 6. seed the database by running `npm run seed`